 Disadvantages of mulching

-- Not economical-Few mulching materials like plastic films are costly and not affordable by everyone.
+- Not economical: Few mulching materials like plastic films are costly and are not affordable.

-- Readily not available-Some mulching materials like compost, manure are not always available.
+- Readily unavailable: Some mulching materials like compost and manure are unavailable.

-- Keeps the soil moist-Sometimes organic mulches may keep the soil too moist.
+- Keeps the soil moist: Organic mulches may keep the soil too wet.
 This restricts oxygen in the root zone, where the soils have a poor drainage system.

-- May be harmful- Plastic mulches may be harmful to the environment or humans.
+- May be harmful- Plastic mulches may be detrimental to the environment or humans.